AUCOHL/DFFRAM/Readme.md

 For more about the Handcrafted models, check the [Handcrafted Readme](./Handcrafted/docs/Readme.md).

 # ⚖️ License
 Copyright ©2021-present The American University in Cairo and the Cloud V Project.
 You may use and redistribute this code under the Apache 2.0 license.
-See 'LICENSE'.
+See 'License'.